isomerpages/moe-junyuanpri/_parents-portal/Transition to Secondary School/Open House.md

 Sign up for the HCIS 2026 Year 1 Admission Information Session via the QR code in the image, or at this link: https://forms.gle/h1fGosYuUAcMDVmA7
 ![](/images/2026_HCIS_Y1_Admission_Info_Session.jpg)
-Please feel free to share the event with your family and friends who may be interested to find out more!
-Thank you and we look forward to seeing you online!
+Please feel free to share the event with your family and friends who may be interested to find out more! <br>Thank you and we look forward to seeing you online!

 ### Pasir Ris Secondary School
 ![](/images/PRSS_e_Open_House_2025.png)